 Deep roots are not reached by the frost.

-INFPs have the trait common among NF types – their aptitude for foreign languages is unmatched.
+INFPs have the trait common among the Diplomat types – their aptitude for foreign languages is unmatched.
 INFPs also often become great writers and actors, as they can easily reflect and convey their own personalities using the fictional characters.
 Generally speaking, people with this personality type are extremely creative, innovative and goal-oriented – they can be great advocates for causes they truly believe in.

 Finally, most INFPs have the ability to notice even the slightest hint of good in other people.
 In INFP eyes, even the most revolting person will have something worthy of respect or, at the very least, sympathy.